-- The Council has a number of items of civic regalia and trophies and these are reported in the Balance Sheet at insurance valuation.
+The Council has a number of items of civic regalia and trophies and these are reported in the Balance Sheet at insurance valuation.
 Insurance valuations are updated on an annual basis.
 The collection is relatively static and acquisitions and donations are rare.
-Where they do occur acquisitions are initially recognised at cost. - The Council has a grand piano and this is reported in the Balance Sheet at insurance valuation.
-Insurance valuations are updated on an annual basis.
+Where they do occur acquisitions are initially recognised at cost.